heshanm27/surgeglobalassignment/README.md

 **How to get mailApp password in gmail**

-- First login into the admin email and go your Google Account
+- First login into the admin email and go to your Google Account
 - Then select security page
-- In Signing to google title
+- Inside Signing to google title
 - You will see app passwords button
 - After click app passwords button it will asks again to login
 - After login you will redirect to page from there